LDH0094/AI-AutoPark/README.md

 ```

 **To run this project:**
-* Open and run [agent.ipynb](/Soft_Actor_Critic/agent.ipynb) file the training will automatically start and when finished, will load the saved parameters for each NN.
+* Open and run [agent.ipynb](/Soft_Actor_Critic/agent.ipynb) file.
+The training will automatically start and when finished, will load the saved parameters for each NN.